How Many Calories Do You Burn in a Sauna

 Do You Know How Many Calories Do You Burn in a Sauna?

 Sitting in a steamy sauna feels excellent, especially after a workout.
 But did you know using a sauna can also help you burn extra calories?
-I recently started hitting the sauna at my gym and was curious exactly How Many Calories Do You Burn in a Sauna.
+I recently started hitting the sauna at my gym and was curious about exactly How Many Calories You Burn in a Sauna.
 After doing some research, here’s what I found out.

 While saunas can help burn some calories and boost metabolism, their primary benefit lies in relaxation and overall well-being.
 They can be a valuable part of a healthy lifestyle but should be more than just relied upon for rapid weight loss.